What's new in Autodesk Features

 If you are considering moving across to full 3D rebar modelling and detailing solution in Revit, this new release gives you a great base and starting point.
 However, to enable faster rebar modelling and accurate bending schedules that conform to BS 8666:2020 you should consider using Naviate Structure and Rebar

-Book a demo Book a free demo with our consultants to find out more.
-Sign up HERE
+Book a Demo with our consultants to find out more.
+BOOK NOW

 Strengthen Your File Security & Cyber Awareness